 The truth is, I have a deep, lifelong love of vampire romance.
 I’m open minded, and can consider other supernatural romances as well, but werewolves are so packminded that I question their devotion to their beloved.
 Ghosts seem so thin and superficial.
 Zombies are interested in brains, but I want more than just a relationship of the mind.
 Angels and demons both have to leave their beloveds in the lurch when they get called into service by the higher- and lower- powers they serve.
 A shapeshifter is an inconstant lover in so many ways, how could we ever develop trust?

-There are exceptions: Oz from Buffy.
+There are exceptions: Oz from Buffy the Vampire Slayer.
 The medieval ghosts of Lynn Kurland’s paranormal romance novels.
 The sentient zombies of In the Flesh.
 The married angel-demon couple from Midnight, Texas, another Charlaine Harris story.
 And no one is more trustworthy than True Blood’s own shapeshifter, Sam Merlotte.

 As a general rule, witches and wizards are the only other supernatural beings I truly find exciting, with their wide range of abilities to charm or bewitch the pants off a girl, depending on the mood.

 Since I’m a witch myself, and wizards are a dime a dozen, can you blame me for looking for a little more variety in my fantasy life?

 Bring on the dark, brooding vampires, who are the epitome of devoted, romantic lovers, are immortal, manageably dangerous and adventurous, definitely where they’re supposed to be during the day, gorgeous and who can share their blood.
 Blood which, if used in small quantities, will heal without turning a human into a vampire, but which can also make the user immortal if desired, so they can share everlasting love with their vampire lover.

 What could go wrong?
 Don’t answer that, we all need to discover some things for ourselves.